ZiggyCreatures/FusionCache/README.md

 }
 ```

-:bulb: This is using the **sync** programming model, but it would be equally valid with the newer **async** one for even better performance.
+💡 This is using the **sync** programming model, but it would be equally valid with the newer **async** one for even better performance.

 To start using FusionCache the first thing is create a cache instance: